healeycodes/doom-checkboxes/README.md

 });
 ```

-The cursed CSS property [zoom](https://developer.mozilla.org/en-US/docs/Web/CSS/zoom) is used to shrink the checkboxes down.
+The cursed CSS property [zoom](https://developer.mozilla.org/en-US/docs/Web/CSS/zoom) is used to shrink the checkboxes down. `transform: scale(x)` resulted in worse performance, and worse visuals.
+Unfortunately, this means that Firefox users need to manually zoom out.

 > Non-standard: This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.